-- LIFO is most suitable in inflationary environment, as it decreases taxes paid.
+- LIFO is most suitable in an inflationary environment, as it decreases taxes paid.

 - LIFO is not appropriate to evaluate current situations.

-- Specific identification method: In this method the specific cost of items in inventory is calculated.
+- Specific identification method: In this method, the specific cost of items in inventory is calculated.
 Each item sold and remaining in inventory is recognized.
-Cost of goods sold is calculated from items sold and items remaining in inventory estimates ending inventory value.
+The cost of goods sold is calculated from items sold and items remaining in inventory estimates ending inventory value.

 The following are the inventory accounting systems:

 - Perpetual inventory system: notes each sale transaction and records changes in inventory and cost of goods sold.
-It provides updated record on each transaction and FIFO method is commonly used.
+It provides updated records on each transaction and the FIFO method is commonly used.

 - Periodic inventory system: changes in inventory and cost of goods sold are recorded on a periodic basis.
 Records are not updated on each transaction.